U.S. Route 231 in Indiana: Southern Indiana

 US 231 heads towards Huntingburg, passing through rural farmland.
 The highway enters Huntingburg from the south, passing through residential areas.
 The route has a traffic light in downtown Huntingburg with SR 64.
 North of downtown Huntingburg, the road passes through commercial properties, before leaving town.
 The highway then heads north towards Jasper, passing by a mix of both farmland and woodland.
 US 231 enters Jasper from the south, passing by commercial lots.
 West of downtown Jasper, the route begins a concurrency with SR 56, with both routes heading east.
 The concurrency enters downtown and has a traffic light at the northern terminus of SR 164.
 That is intersection US 231 and SR 56 turn towards the north.
 The two highways head north into residential areas.
 The road leaves Jasper heading northeastward toward Loogootee.
 In Haysville, the concurrency with SR 56 ends.
 US 231 heads north-northeast from SR 54, before turning more northward.
 The highway enters Loogootee and begins a concurrency with both U.S. Route 50 (US 50) and US 150.
 The concurrency travels due north, then turns northeast and enters downtown Loogootee.
 In downtown, the concurrency ends, with US 50 and US 150 heading east and US 231 heading northwest.
 The highway then heads north towards Bloomfield, passing the Naval Surface Warfare Center Crane Division.
+It then crosses I-69.

 The route enters Bloomfield from the south, beginning a concurrency with SR 54 in downtown.
 This intersection is also the southern terminus of SR 157.
 US 231 and SR 54 head due west after about 4 mi, after which SR 54 keeps heading due west and US 231 turns due north.
 This intersection is the northern terminus of SR 57.
 US 231 then heads north for about 4 mi until SR 67.
 The two routes head northeast heading towards Spencer, along the banks of the White River.
 The highway turns towards the north away from the river and the concurrency ends.
 SR 67 heads northeast again and US 231 heads northwest.
 The road then travels towards Cloverdale, passing through an intersection with SR 42.
 The route enters Cloverdale passing by a mix of commercial and residential properties.
 On the north side of Cloverdale, the highway becomes a four-lane divided highway, with an interchange at I–70.